User experience score

 It also takes into account issues such as slow performance, rage clicks and taps, errors, and other usability problems that can lead the user to abandon the session.

-Configure user experience score thresholds
+- Change user experience score thresholds for web applications

 Calculate the user experience score

 To calculate the user experience score, we assigned a weight and an element Apdex to each element that makes up a session, as shown in the following table:

 |User action||3||Frustrating, Tolerable, or Satisfying|

 |Rage event (rage click or rage tap)||2||Frustrating|

 As soon as a session starts being recorded, the following process is applied to calculate its user experience score:

 - Each element of the session is assigned a weight and is classified as Frustrating, Tolerable, or Satisfying.
 For instance, elements such as crashes, error events, rage clicks, and rage taps are all classified as Frustrating.

 - For each of these categories, the total weight of the elements is calculated.
 For example, F is the total weight of Frustrating elements, S is the total weight of Satisfying elements, and T is the total weight of Tolerable elements.